 Mark was principal musician for the 2005 National Convention of the Evangelical Lutheran Church in Canada, the 2007 ELCA Churchwide Assembly and Worship Jubilee, and visiting scholar for Emory University's Candler School of Theology's "The Singing Church" Project in 2012.

-As a singer, Mark has performed professionally with the Choral Arts Philadelphia, the Bach Society Houston, and the Houston Chamber Choir.
+As a singer, Mark has performed professionally with The Worcester Chorus, Choral Arts Philadelphia, the Bach Society Houston, and the Houston Chamber Choir.
 Mark's voice can be heard on the Grammy nominated recordings, soft blink of amber light and Rothko Chapel.

 Mark studied organ with Earl Ness and John Binsfeld and voice with Robert Grooters at Temple University's Esther Boyer College of Music.
 He is currently pursuing vocal studies with Jane Shivick.